raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Duration:** Concentration, up to 10 minutes

 You touch a willing creature.
-The target gains a flying speed of 60 feet for the duration.
+The target gains a flying speed of 18.0m for the duration.
 When the spell ends, the target falls if it is still aloft, unless it can stop the fall.

 ***At Higher Levels***.
 When you cast this spell using a spell slot of 4th level or higher, you can target one additional creature for each slot level above 3rd.